allegro/turnilo/docs/configuration.md

   formula: $countryURL.customTransform('stringFun')
 ```

+#### Dimension Group

+Dimension groups are defined with following attributes:

+**name** (string)

+The name of the dimension group.
+This should be a URL safe string and unique across dimensions, dimension groups, measures and measure groups.

+**title** (string)

+The title for this dimension group in the UI.
+Can be anything and is safe to change at any time.

+**dimensions** (Dimension | DimensionGroup)[]

+An array of nested dimensions or dimension groups.
+It cannot be empty.

 ### Measures

 In this section you can define the measures that users can *aggregate* on (*apply*) on in the UI.
+Measures may be organized as list or tree where each item of list can be either a measure
+or [measure group](#measure-group) having its own measures list or tree.
 The order of the measure list in the bottom of the left panel is determined by the order of the measure definitions
 in this section.

+#### Measure

+Measures are defined with following attributes:

 **name** (string)